Fix Common WhatsApp Problems on Android Devices

 In the meantime, send WhatsApp a message asking them to deactivate your account.
 Send an email with the subject "Lost/Stolen: Please deactivate my account" to [email protected], and include your phone number (complete with an international dialing code) in the email body.
 If you don't do this, WhatsApp can still be used over Wi-Fi.

 Above we mentioned 7 most common WhatsApp problems and their solutions for your reference.
-And if you want to backup and restore your Android device, just turn to Syncios Data Transfer above.
-What's more, it also supports data transfer between devices.
+And if you want to backup and restore your Android device, just take reference of the Syncios WhatsApp Transfer below which supports backing up WhatsApp data, restoring data and transferring data between devices.
 Have more ideas about WhatsApp?
 Just leave your comments below.

 How to Transfer Android WhatsApp Messages to iPhone?